epecker/Cadmium-AlternatingBitProtocol/README.md

 		5.2.
 Run the model using the instructions in step 3 5.3.
 If you want to keep the output, rename a"abp_output_messasges.txt" and "abp_output_state.txt".
 Otherwise it will be overwritten when you run the next simulation.

+## Building in Windows

+To build this model with Visual Stuido in Windows follow these steps:
+1. Open Visual Studio and go to `File -> Open -> Folder` and choose the folder `Alternating_Bit_Protocol`.
+2. Then choose the `Test` configuration for CMake.
+3. To make CMake run again with this configuration go to `Project -> Configure Cache`.
+A folder `build` should have been create inside the root folder.
+4. Then go to `Build -> Build All`.
+If everything goes OK, the executable files should be placed in the `build` folder.